onflow/docs/docs/tools/flow-cli/dependency-manager.md

   [ ] FlowStorageFees
   [ ] FlowFees
   [ ] FungibleTokenSwitchboard
-  [ ] EV
+  [ ] EVM
 ```

-After selecting the contracts you would like to install, you can confirm your selection by pressing `enter`.
+After selecting any contracts you would like to install, you can confirm your selection by pressing `enter`.
 The selected contracts will be added to your `flow.json` file and accessible in your project.